-Often the family chooses to have their beloved’s remains around for some time.
-This can be a year long while they grieve and accept the loss.
-Then at the right time, the urn will be buried or the ashes will be scattered.
-Let’s assume that Steve’s ashes will be kept in the house for the next 90 days, what kind of urn will house his cremated remains?
+Often the family chooses to have their beloved's remains around for some time.
+It can take up to a year and some time longer for a family to grieve and accept the loss of a loved one.
+Then at the right time, the cremation urn will be buried or the ashes will be scattered.
+Let's assume that Steve's ashes will be kept in the house for the next 90 days, what kind of urn will house his cremated remains?

 Well the family said “burial” and “laid to rest” I’d guess he has a lawn crypt or ground/vault grave.